paigeruten/endertromb/README.md

 And in the spirit of Why, this project's main goal is education.
 There are a lot of possibilities here:

 * In-game lessons, à la [Try Ruby](http://tryruby.org) (but with much more exciting output)
-* A game or map in Minecraft where you have to using programming skills to solve problems or just to help along the way (à la [CodeSpells](https://sites.google.com/a/eng.ucsd.edu/codespells))
+* A game or map in Minecraft where you have to use programming skills to solve problems or just help you along the way (à la [CodeSpells](https://sites.google.com/a/eng.ucsd.edu/codespells))
 * An easy way of making your own Minecraft mods using the same Ruby API that is provided in-game

 For now, it will be simply a toy that you can mess around with, as I build up the API and work out some kinks.